Go back

 When we bought it in June 1947, the rooms that would become the guest house were still exactly as the military had left them.
 There was straw on the floor where the soldiers had slept, and the wooden partitions had already been removed.

-Because we had large debts, my parents had to prepare the rooms quickly so that they could rent them out immediately.
+Because we had large debts, my parents had to prepare the rooms quickly so they could rent them out, but only initially in the summer.
+It was only from 1958 that Pensiun Andreola could be rented out in the winter.

-Federica: And Chesa Marchetta was already a restaurant?
+Federica: And in Chesa Marchetta, there was already a restaurant?

 Godly: Yes, there was already a restaurant and a grocery shop at the entrance.
 My sister wasn't happy about having to run the shop as well.

 People even came on Sundays to buy things, because the other shops and the post office were closed.
-But because we had the restaurant, we were open.
+But because we had the restaurant, we were open all week.

 Federica: And your mum was the one cooking at Chesa Marchetta, right?